MicrosoftDocs/security/zero-trust/adopt/zero-trust-adoption-overview.md

 - [Secure remote and hybrid work](secure-remote-hybrid-work.md)
 - Prevent or reduce business damage from a breach
 - [Identify and protect sensitive business data](identify-protect-sensitive-business-data.md)
-- Proactively meet regulatory requirements
+- Proactively meet regulatory requirements (in development)
-- Build confidence in your security posture and programs
+- Build confidence in your security posture and programs (in development)

 Each business scenario is described in an article that describes how to progress the technical work through each of the lifecycle phases, starting with building the business case.
 The most appropriate resources are provided along the way.